-The Molecular Mechanism Behind Synaptic TransmissionSubmit Manuscript no this topic Topic Articles: 0
+The Molecular Mechanism Behind Synaptic TransmissionSubmit Manuscript on this topic

 Synaptic transmission, the central process for neuronal communication, occurs when signaling molecules, called neurotransmitters, are released by one neuron target and activate the receptors of another neuron.
 This process plays crucial functions in neuronal growth and development, synapse formation, and signal transduction.
 Neuroscientists have put tremendous effort into elucidating the molecular mechanism of synaptic transmission, but many questions still remain.

 Synaptic transmission consists of three steps: (1) intracellular vesicles loaded with neurotransmitters are targeted to the presynaptic membrane; (2) an action potential triggers exocytosis to release the neurotransmitters to the synaptic cleft between two neurons; and (3) neurotransmitters bind to the receptors on the postsynaptic membrane to activate the signal transduction pathway.